thebigfundamentals/palette-generator/README.md

 ## Functionalities
 * Change individual color by clicking on it
-* Copy the rgb to the clipboar by clicking on the color code
+* Copy the rgb to the clipboard by clicking on the color code
 * Generate a new palette by clicking on the button

 ## Preview